2 Introduction to R: Assignment, vectors, functions, strings, and loops

 [1] "mouse" "rat" "dog" "rat" "mouse" "cat"

 R indices start at 1.
 Programming languages like Fortran, MATLAB, Julia, and R start counting at 1, because that’s what human beings typically do.
-Languages in the C family (including C++, Java, Perl, and Python) count from 0 because that was historically simpler for computers and can allow for more elegant code.
+Languages in the C family (including C++, Java, Perl, and Python) count from 0 because that was historically simpler for computers and can allow for more elegant code in some situations.

 Another common way of subsetting is by using a logical vector.
 TRUE will select the element with the same index, while FALSE will not: